-Although, like other members of the family, this new JeanRichard Titanium Diverscope features an inner timer scale that is not as easy to operate as an old-school rotating bezel, this timepiece may still be of some interest to a person looking for a nice diving watch that combines light weight with unique exterior styling.
+Like other members of the family, this new JeanRichard Titanium Diverscope (ref.
+60130-21-61A) features an inner timer scale that is operated via the signature secondary crown on the other side of the case.
+Although it is not as easy to handle as an old-school rotating bezel, this timepiece may still be of some interest to a person looking for a nice diving tool that combines relatively light weight with the unique exterior styling.

-The new JeanRichard Titanium Diverscope automatic diving watch was announced about three months ago, but was officially presented only last week at SIHH 2011 trade show.
+The new JeanRichard Titanium Diverscope was announced in October 2010, but was officially presented only in January 2011 at the annual SIHH trade show.

-Like the rest of the gang, the watch is presented in a cushion-shaped case with a pair of screw-in crowns at the left and right side: the former operates the internal bi-directional rotating bezel, and the latter is for winding, as well as for setting time and date.
+Like the rest of the gang, the Titanium Diverscope is presented in a cushion-shaped case with a pair of screw-in crowns at the left and right side: the former operates the internal bi-directional rotating bezel, and the latter is for winding, as well as for setting time and date.

-To my taste, the design, while quite handsome, is not very comfortable since, to turn the left crown, you have to bend your right wrist in a way that is not particularly anatomical.
-So, if you really plan to use this device as a diving companion, keep this in mind.
+To my taste, the design of the exterior, while handsome, is not especially comfortable since, to turn the left crown, you have to bend your right wrist in a way that is not particularly anatomical.
+So, if you plan to use this device as a diving companion, keep this in mind.

 Apart from that, I wasn’t able to find any problem with this timekeeper that is worth mentioning.

-The dial seems to be contrast enough even deep under water (the luminous sector on the inner bezel flange helps a great deal to track elapsed and remaining time), although I would really prefer the lume to be a bit brighter.
+The dial is contrasting enough even deep underwater (the luminous sector on the inner bezel flange helps a great deal to track elapsed and remaining time), although I would prefer the lume to be a bit brighter.

 As usual, the date window is a bit small and, as usual, I think that serious watchmakers should more often use magnifying lenses on their sapphire crystals.

-Its sandblasted titanium case is only 43 x 43 millimeters wide and high, which makes the watch more suitable for casual wearing.
+Its sandblasted titanium case is only 43 x 43 millimeters wide and high, which makes the Diverscope more suitable for casual wearing.

-Make no mistake though, with a water resistance rating of impressive 300 meters, this is a real tool watch for hard-core divers (if only not that extra crown at 9 hours!)
+Make no mistake though, with a water resistance rating of impressive 300 meters, this is a real “tool” for the hard-core divers (if only not that extra crown at 9 hours!)
 If used together with an electronic diving computer, it will serve you well and will certainly justify the price, which is going to be high.

 See also: JeanRichard Highlands Sand Automatic GMT